December 12, 2024 · 4 min read · Edit on GitHub

 Tagged as:

 Git is an essential tool for developers, enabling collaborative version control for projects large and small.
 When working with large files—think high-resolution images, videos, or massive datasets—Git LFS (Large File Storage) is a lifesaver.
 However, the default Git LFS implementation uses HTTP for communication, which might not always fit your setup or preferences.
 I recently faced this issue while trying to set up Git with LFS on my own server.
 I wanted everything to work over SSH, avoiding the need to configure LFS over HTTP.
-That’s when I discovered git-lfs-transfer
+That’s when I discovered git-lfs-transfer: a command-line interface tool that lets you use Git LFS over SSH, eliminating the need for HTTP.

-This article will walk you through setting up and using git-lfs-transfer
+This article will walk you through setting up and using git-lfs-transfer for a seamless Git LFS experience over SSH.

 Before diving in, make sure you have the following:

-.
+git-lfs-transferThe git-lfs-transfer tool is hosted on GitHub under the repository bk2204/scutiger.
 It’s easy to install using Rust’s package manager, Cargo.
 Here’s how:

 Open your terminal or command prompt.